Defence welcomes all expressions of public support for our people deployed on operations overseas.

 Tobacco and alcohol are not acceptable for goodwill care packages and are not to be sent.

-Further information is available on the customs internet site.
+Further information is available on the Department of Immigration and Border Protection Internet site.